kirilradkov14/presale-contract/README.md

  `_checkSaleRequirements`  - on call, checks whether the requirements are met or not (presale is active, user is whitelisted, caps are met, sale is initialized and tokens are deposited)

+ ## Technologies used:
+ - Solidity
+ - Hardhat
+ - EthersJS

 ## Tests
 - The uploaded test includes every possible scenario, detailed tests on all functions one by one are not included.